 MIDWEST WHITETAILS and THE WIND

-Illinois whitetils based on wind direction.
-In my experiences that actually means that the hunter has to first "Understand how the animal is actually using the wind".
+harvesting more Illinois whitetails based on wind direction.
+It is through my own experiences that I have come to believe that hunter has to first "Understand how the animal is actually

 So when it comes to whitetails and the wind?
 Just keep in mind that (as with allot of big game animals) mother nature has perfectly designed the whitetail in a way that it will never change